MaggieHWWang/Capstone_project/README.md

 2. Supervised learning technique will be used (Logistic Regression / Random Forest Tree).
 The output can be used to cross-sell via telemarketing / EDM / SMS / Digital Advertising.

 **Outcome**
-1. A propensity list with high accuracy for direct marketing - can I draw the graph
+A propensity list with high accuracy for direct marketing - can I draw the graph
-2. 3rd Party Segmentation
-3. Customer Journey design

 Flow:
 What are the features